 Why is it so hard to articulate and document shared team values?

+I’ve helped a number of startup teams try to articulate and document their shared values.
 It’s always a humbling, invigorating and heart breaking exercise.

 Humbling, because we quickly realise how difficult it is to succinctly describe what always starts out feeling self-evident.